momochi000/typewar/README.md

   * (DONE)position over time
   * (DONE)classes(css) over time
   * (DONE)hitbox size over time (shape we don't care for now)

-+ TextFragmentCompleted event should trigger with the text fragment itself as an option/argument.
++ (DONE)TextFragmentCompleted event should trigger with the text fragment itself as an option/argument.
 More specifically, it's attack object
-+ when damage is resolved, pass the calculation to the battle manager

 + characters have hitboxes
 + Fragment damage is resolved when the fragment's hitbox intersects with the defender's